 External Advisory Board

-The College of Business Dean's External Advisory Board is an active group of business professionals who serve as consultants to the dean, faculty and staff of the College of Business.
+The College of Business and Analytics Dean's External Advisory Board is an active group of business professionals who serve as consultants to the dean, faculty and staff of the College of Business and Analytics.
 They support the dean and his staff by bringing the perspective of the business community into the College and act as a sounding board and resource to help and support in any way they can.
 Members address and make recommendations on strategic planning, the curriculum, development and other critical issues.
 The Board meets twice a year.

 LDB Consulting, Inc.